-Lots of us took the unexpected time out last year to pick up new skills.
-For some of us, it was baking, for other we got rigorously into our exercise routines and then there were those who decided to use lockdown to learn – or re-learn – a language.
+Over the past few years we've all had, lots of us took the unexpected time out to pick up new skills.
+For some of us, it was baking, for other we got rigorously into our exercise routines and then there were those who decided to learn – or re-learn – a language.

-Duolingo became our best friend, we had a journal half-filled with scribbled vocab, we muttered our shopping list in our target language, sounding like a crazy person underneath our masks.
+Duolingo became our best friend, we had a journal half-filled with scribbled vocab, we muttered our shopping list in our target language, sounding like a crazy person!

 Learn the first 100-300 most common words first